 In order to apply, a new student must fill out an AUD application for The HH.
-Sheikh Mohammed Bin Rashid Al Maktoum
+Sheikh Mohammed

-Scholarships for Academic Achievement no later than July 10 of each academic year.
+Bin Rashid Al Maktoum Scholarships for Academic Achievement no later than July 15.
 Upon examination of a student's academic status and the submission of updated documents, renewal of a scholarship for existing holders will be reassessed once a year prior to beginning of the Fall semester.